-Binary division is an important part of binary arithmetic.
-Binary division is similar to that of decimal division operation.
-In this article we will study step by step methods to make binary division understand as much as possible.
+The binary division is an important part of binary arithmetic.
+The binary division is similar to that of a decimal division operation.
+In this article, we will study step-by-step methods to make binary division understand as much as possible.
 Long division is one of the easiest and most efficient ways to solve binary division.

 Simplifying binary division is almost as easy as multiplying binary numbers, and involves our knowledge of binary multiplication.
 Just we have to take note of some rules while dividing two binary numbers.
 There are four rules associated with binary division.
 The binary division rules are as follows.

 0÷1 = Meaningless